EmmettHintz/board_classification/README.md

 ## Contributions

 - Emmett Hintz: Pipeline design, code implementation, and documentation (~30 hours)
-- Tajveer Singh: Dataset Creation (INSERT TIME)
+- Tajveer Singh: Dataset creation (INSERT TIME)
-- Zach Amendola: Dataset Creation & evaluation of the model (INSERT TIME)
+- Zach Amendola: Dataset creation and labeling, & evaluation of the model (~10 hours)

 All members contributed to testing and writing of the final report and poster.